saraicarus/genomeup_doc/source/annotation.rst

 Variants annotation fields
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+The main table is divided by *zygosity*: *Heterozygous* for all variants call of a heterozygous genotype and *Homozygous* for all variants call of a homozygous genotype.

 **Location**
 The position of variant as *chrom:start*.
 The *chrom* is the chromosome on which the variant resides (from VCF CHROM field) and *start* is the physical position on the chromosome (1-based coordinate).